oclint/oclint-docs/rules/size.rst

 **Thresholds:**

 LONG_METHOD
-    The long method reporting threshold, default value is 50
+    The long method reporting threshold, default value is 50.

 NcssMethodCount
 ---------------

 **Since: 0.6**

 This rule counts number of lines for a method by counting Non Commenting Source Statements (NCSS).
 NCSS only takes actual statements into consideration, in other words, ignores empty statements, empty blocks, closing brackets or semicolons after closing brackets.
-Meanwhile, statement that is break into multiple lines contribute only one count.
+Meanwhile, a statement that is broken into multiple lines contribute only one count.

 This rule is defined by the following class: `oclint-rules/rules/size/NcssMethodCountRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/NcssMethodCountRule.cpp>`_